Woodbury Junior-Senior High School: Athletics

 Woodbury High School Thundering Herd compete as the oldest member school in the Colonial Conference, which is comprised of small schools in Camden and Gloucester counties whose enrollments generally do not exceed between 850 students for grades 9–12, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 325 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The football team competes in the Patriot Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2022–2024.
+The football team competes in the Diamond Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The school participates in joint cooperative cross country running, co-ed swimming and wrestling teams with Gateway Regional High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys track team won the Group III spring track state championship in 1943 and 1948, and won the Group I title in 1969, 1972-1978, 2010 and 2011.
-The program's 11 group titles are tied for fourth-most in the state; the program's seven consecutive titles from 1972 to 1978 is tied for the second-longest streak in the state.
+The boys track team won the Group III spring / outdoor track state championship in 1943 and 1948, and won the Group I title in 1969, 1972-1978, 2010 and 2011.
+The program's 11 group titles are tied for fourth-most in the state; the program's streak of seven consecutive titles from 1972 to 1978 is tied for the second-longest streak in the state.